 The President shall have the power to issue Executive Orders pertaining to the structure and operation of the Executive Branch.
 These Executive Orders shall not contradict this Constitution or the ASG Code.

-The President shall appoint the members of the ASGJ, for the two-thirds (2/3) approval of both legislative bodies, as outlined in Article II Section 1 of this Constitution
+The President shall appoint the members of the ASGJ, for the two-thirds (2/3) approval of both legislative bodies, as outlined in Article II Section 1 of this Constitution.

 The President shall compile an End of the Year Report made available to campus governance groups and the OSA.